fnx-io/i69n/README.md

 again, **up to you**.
 I would consider ScopedModel for Flutter and registering messages instance into dependency injection in AngularDart.

 But in this case a singleton would be acceptable also.

+# Customization and speacial features

 ## Dynamic access using String keys